Generalist vs specialist software users – Moving to MYOB Acumatica [Part 5]

 So in summary – ERP systems have been designed to cater for companies where there is a segregation of duties.
 There is therefore greater complexity attached to ERP systems, which means that users of those systems may find them initially more difficult to use.
 This relative difficulty of use (which will only ever be a short-term phenomenon as users adjust) is a necessary trade-off for the increased security and functionality that is inherent in ERP systems.

-For more information or to speak to a specialized MYOB Advanced consultant, call 1300 045 046 or email info@leveragetech.com.au today!
+For more information or to speak to a specialized MYOB Acumatica (formerly MYOB Advanced) consultant, call 1300 045 046 or email info@leveragetech.com.au today!